 There are life-like, life-sized pigs loitering around the rubbish bin on the Rundle Mall Discovery Trail.
 The four not little pigs are cast in bronze, and their shapes and round forms are captivating.
 They get more interactions out of all the sculptures in this list with visitors riding, taking pictures, and even talking to them.
 You’ll find Oliver rummaging the rubbish bin, Horatio is basking in the sun, Truffles is interested in the pavement, and Augusta is trotting in place.
 Join the swine enjoying their “Day Out” in Adelaide.

 6. Australian Wind Farm (bonus)

-It’s no wonder that Australian artists create some of the most unusual art pieces; there’s an abundance of inspiration from the country’s natural landscape, indigenous creatures, and classic architecture.
-A sculptors’ imagination comes to life in their inspired works of art, yet it’s purpose is never fulfilled until it intrigues someone; so much so that they’ll want a “selfie” with the statue.
+It’s no wonder that Australian artists create some of the most unusual art pieces; the inspiration is abundant from the country’s natural landscape, indigenous creatures, and classic architecture.
+A sculptors’ imagination comes to life in their inspired works of art, yet its purpose is never fulfilled until it intrigues someone; so much so that they’ll want a “selfie” with the statue.
 Your visit Down Under will no doubt be fun-filled and memorable but keep your eyes open, who knows what you’ll find hiding.

 Australia has plenty of scenic spots with everything from gorgeous to quirky art.
-Most places with a driver-friendly road network, making it the perfect destination for a really fun sight seeing or road trip.
-If you don’t have your own vehicle, you can always book a car hire Sydney, Brisbane, Gold Coast, or Melbourne service and get started with your journey to all things unusual but fun.
+Most places with a driver-friendly road network, making it the perfect destination for really fun sightseeing or road trip.
+If you don’t have your vehicle, you can always hire a car at, Brisbane, Gold Coast, or Melbourne service and get started with your journey to all things unusual but fun.
 Happy road trip!